 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where nanpingite typically forms.
+Look in granite pegmatites country, the host setting where nanpingite typically forms.
 If you start seeing quartz, albite, pollucite in float, you are in the right ground.
 Field specimens usually show a platy or micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.